-is called connection and it can be decomposed as
+is called \emph{connection} and it can be decomposed as

-where $\Lambda^{\rho}_{\alpha\beta}$ is a set of functions transforming according to the law of a connection but which are symmetric in the two lower indices, called symmetric connection, and
+where $\Lambda^{\rho}_{\alpha\beta}$ is a set of functions transforming according to the law of a connection but which are symmetric in the two lower indices called \emph{symmetric connection} and

-which is a tensor antisymmetric in the two lower indices, and called torsion tensor.
-In terms of the connection we may write the covariant derivatives, but since there are two different connections we have to write two covariant derivatives, starting with the covariant derivative of the most general connection according to expression
+which is a tensor antisymmetric in the two lower indices called \emph{torsion tensor}.
+In terms of the connection we may write the \emph{covariant derivative} in the most general case as

 decomposing as